Who's Who in Austin Biking

 Please also remember those we've lost.

-- Dave Dobbs contact info for media inquiries
+- Dave Dobbs

 - Perhaps nobody, with the possible exception of Roger Baker, is as knowledgeable about the politics of local transportation planning as Dave Dobbs.
 He's been following these issues for decades, and he knows all about broken promises and the money trail.
 Dobbs is the Executive Director of the Texas Association for Public Transportation, and is the Democratic Party Precinct Judge for Travis County Precinct 323.
 (4-00)